How does Nerve Damage and Neuropathic Pain differ?

 Conclusion

-Nerve damage and neuropathic pain are both types of chronic pain that have caused by damage to nerves.
+Nerve damage and neuropathic pain are both types of chronic pain that are caused by damage to nerves.
 Signs and symptoms range from individual to individual, however, they can affect everyone.

 Nerve damage is usually caused by physical injury and is sometimes temporary.
 Neuropathic pain is mostly caused by injury to the nerves themselves, but it can also occur after any form of nerve damage.